-One can travel abroad for various reasons – education, work or relax.
-While travelling, incidents like loss of baggage and passport, medical emergency, flight cancellation are not uncommon.
+One can travel abroad for various reasons – education, work or fun.
+While travelling, incidents like loss of baggage or passport, medical emergency, flight cancellation are not uncommon.
 This is when a travel insurance policy comes to the rescue by providing financial protection against risks and losses encountered during the trip.

 Travel insurance provides coverage for the expenses and damage associated with travelling in India and abroad.
-It covers many unforeseeable events like theft, death, medical emergencies, loss of luggage, flight delay, etc. that one usually tends to overlook while planning the vacation or a trip.
+It covers financial loss due to many unforeseen events like theft, death, medical emergencies, loss of luggage, flight delay, etc. that one usually tends to overlook while planning the vacation or a trip.

 Travel insurance can be put under different categories.
 You can choose it according to your need and requirement.
 Following are the types of travel insurance you can purchase while travelling:

 Student Travel Insurance: The student travel insurance plan offers medical and financial aid to students travelling abroad for their education.
 This plan will cover sudden medical or financial emergencies faced by students in a new country throughout their stay.
 It can be availed by a student who is already pursuing education abroad or by a student planning to go overseas for studies.